ibm-watson-data-lab/ibmos2spark/r/README.md

 with the swift protocol.
 This packages uses the new [swift2d/stocator](https://github.com/SparkTC/stocator) protocol, availble on the latest IBM Spark Service instances (and through IBM Data Science Experience).

+Note, this package configures a SparkContext instantiated by SparkR and is appropriate for use with IBM R Notebooks only.
+It does not support SparkContexts returned from sparklyr::spark_connect, and can therefore not be used in IBM DSX RStudio sessions.
+Support for RStudio will come in the near future.

 ## Installation
     library(devtools)
     devtools::install_url("https://github.com/ibm-cds-labs/ibmos2spark/archive/master.zip", subdir= "r")